 \subsection{The career decisions of young men}

 \citet{Keane.1997} specialize the model above to explore the career decisions of young men regarding their schooling, work, and occupational choices using the National Longitudinal Survey of Youth 1979 (NLSY79) \citep{NLSY.2019} for the estimation of the model.
 We restrict ourselves to a basic summary of their setup.
-More detailed documentation of the model specification and the observed dataset is available in our Appendix.\\
+Further documentation of the model specification and the observed dataset is available in the Appendix.\\

-\citet{Keane.1997} follow individuals over their working life from young adulthood at age 16 to retirement at age 65.
-The decision period $t = 16, \dots, 65$ is a school year.
-Figure \ref{Decision tree} illustrates the initial decision problem as individuals decide $a\in\mathcal{A}$ whether to work in a blue-collar or white-collar occupation ($a = 1, 2$), to serve in the military $(a = 3)$, to attend school $(a = 4)$, or to stay at home $(a = 5)$.\\
+\citet{Keane.1997} follows individuals over their working life from young adulthood at age 16 to retirement at age 65.
+Each decision period $t = 16, \dots, 65$ represents a school year.
+Figure \ref{Decision tree} illustrates the initial decision problem as individuals select one of five alternatives from the set of admissible actions $a\in\mathcal{A}$.
+They can decide to either work in a blue-collar or a white-collar occupation ($a = 1, 2$), serve in the military $(a = 3)$, attend school $(a = 4)$, or stay at home $(a = 5)$.\\

 \FloatBarrier